 Taking pioneering action to cut our carbon emissions

 Our Carbon Management Plan (CMP) defines how we measure, manage and reduce emissions across our estate and operations.
-It sets the challenging carbon reduction target of 40% by 2020, against a 2009/2010 baseline.
-Our 2017/18 data shows a 34% reduction in carbon emissions keeping us on target.
+It set the challenging carbon reduction target of 40% by 2020, against a 2009/2010 baseline, which was achieved in 2019, and exceeded by 2020.
+Our 2020/21 data shows a 61% reduction in carbon emissions.
+As we look towards 2030, Camden faces a challenging net zero carbon target.

-Download report summarising our progress made in the latest financial year: 2017/18 Footprint Report (PDF - 140 KB)
+Download report summarising our progress made in the latest financial year: 2020/21 Footprint Report.

 Leading by example

-Delivered continued emissions reductions demonstrates that it is possible to achieve significant carbon reduction through robust target-setting and innovation.
+Continued delivered emissions reductions demonstrate that it is possible to achieve significant carbon reduction through robust target-setting and innovation.
 The following case studies provide a snapshot of our work:

 Carbon Reduction Commitment Energy Efficiency Scheme (CRC)

-We are a full participant under the UK Government’s Carbon Reduction Commitment Energy Efficiency Scheme (CRC).
-We are required to report annual carbon emissions for qualifying energy supplies and to purchase carbon allowances to cover these.
-The scheme encourages participants to reduce their overall emissions – please refer to the CRC Annual Reports below for more details
+We have been a full participant under the UK Government’s Carbon Reduction Commitment Energy Efficiency Scheme (CRC).
+Under this scheme, we were required to report annual carbon emissions for qualifying energy supplies and to purchase carbon allowances to cover these.
+The scheme encouraged participants to reduce their overall emissions – please refer to the CRC Annual Reports below for more details.
+The CRC scheme came to an end after the 2018/19 reporting year.

 - CRC Annual Report 2017